truenas/middleware/docs/userguide/index.rst

 ----------------

 Once you have configured your share or service, you will need to start its associated service(s) in order to implement the configuration.
 By default, all services are off until you start them.
-The status of services is managed using Services → Control Services.
-To start a service, click its red OFF button.
+The status of services is managed using :menuselection:`Services --> Control Services`.
+To start a service, click its red "OFF" button.
 After a second or so, it will change to a blue ON, indicating that the service has been enabled.
 Watch the console messages as the service starts to determine if there are any error messages.

 Test Configuration
 ------------------